Eena

 the warehouse, Eena first took notice of a high ceiling that extended far off,

 disappearing into a dark, indiscernible void.
+Her eyes naturally moved

-Her eyes naturally moved downward, landing on tall rows of shelving that
+downward, landing on tall rows of shelving that reached back into the same

-bold, sequential numerals.
-The contents
+stamped in bold, sequential numerals.
+The contents associated with each

-associated with each number-code were, no doubt, kept on file somewhere.
+number-code were, no doubt, kept on file somewhere.

 Eena

-started towards the left end of the building, determined to find the item she needed,
+started towards the left end of the building, determined to find the item she

-when Derian grabbed her by the arm and pulled her in the opposite direction.
-He didn’t slow his steps until they were
+needed, when Derian grabbed her by the arm and pulled her in the opposite

 “Gemdorin’s

 things are all here,” he said.
-“They’re
+“They’re organized by origin, then by function,

-organized by origin, then by function, at least as far as initial observation
+at least as far as initial observation suggests.”

 Eena